ricardodarocha/SQL/PG/StringAgg.md

 country               |             cities
 ----------------------|--------------------------------
- Thailand             | Nakhon Sawan,Pak Kret,Songkhla
- Faroe Islands        | Trshavn
+ Thailand             | Nakhon Sawan, Pak Kret, Songkhla Faroe Islands        | Trshavn
- Bangladesh           | Dhaka,Jamalpur,Tangail
- United States        | Springfield
+ Bangladesh           | Dhaka, Jamalpur, Tangail United States        | Springfield

 This can be helpful for particular long outputs, but the order by clause is optional.